Stranger Things season 3: Development

-Levy noted in November 2016 that he and the Duffer Brothers had already begun planning a potential third season, saying, "We are not gonna be caught off guard and we don't wanna be making stuff up like the day before we have to write it and make it, so we are definitely optimistic and we have started thinking ahead."
-The Duffer Brothers anticipate having about four to five seasons to work with, but do want to "have a really finite ending" while the series is still at a height of success, according to Matt, rather than letting it draw out indefinitely.
+Shawn Levy noted in November 2016 that he and the Duffer Brothers had already begun planning a potential third season, saying, "We are not gonna be caught off guard and we don't wanna be making stuff up like the day before we have to write it and make it, so we are definitely optimistic and we have started thinking ahead."
+The Duffer Brothers anticipated having about four to five seasons to work with, but do want to "have a really finite ending" while the series is still at a height of success, according to Matt, rather than letting it draw out indefinitely.
 In August 2017, the Duffer Brothers confirmed there would be a third season, with the likelihood of one more season following that, with Ross saying, "We're thinking it will be a four-season thing and then out".
 However, executive producer Shawn Levy later suggested that either four or five total seasons were possibilities, claiming that "the truth is, we're definitely going four seasons and there's very much the possibility of a fifth.
 Beyond that, it becomes, I think, very unlikely."
 Matt Duffer later commented that no official decision has been made, claiming that "It's hard, like four seems short, five seems long.
 So I don't know what to do."
 In December 2017, Netflix officially confirmed that they had green lit the third season, consisting of eight episodes.
 Levy also confirmed that a fourth season was "definitely happening" and that there was potential for a fifth season.
 A year later, the episode titles for season three were revealed, along with confirming the season would be named Stranger Things 3, similar to the second season.